 - orthopaedic shoes and orthotics which are specifically designed and melded for the Insured Person when prescribed by a nurse practitioner, physician, chiropodist, podiatrist or orthopaedic surgeon, limited to a maximum amount payable of \$300.00 in any one calendar year.
 To be eligible for payment, the orthotic devices must be diagnosed as being necessary by a biomechanical examination or gait analysis.
-Modifications to existing or new shoes and custom fit shoes such as Birkenstocks, Finn Comfort, Rockport or Nike etc. shoes are not considered Eligible Charges. - charges for rental of, or at Great-West Life's option, the purchase of the following (if Great-West Life determines that the cost of purchase is less than the anticipated total cost of rental). - manual wheelchairs - standard hospital beds Charges for wheelchairs and hospital beds will only be considered Eligible Charges if they are required as a result of a bodily injury or sickness which occurred while the Insured Person was covered under this plan or the previous plan which was replaced by this plan. - initial placement of non-myoelectric limbs and artificial eyes - charges for the subsequent replacement of artificial limbs and eyes will only be considered Eligible Charges once every five calendar years, or when a physical change in the Insured Person necessitates the replacement - mastectomy forms, limited to one per side per Insured Person, once every two calendar years - surgical bras, limited to two per Insured Person in any one calendar vear - initial pair of frames and one corrective prosthetic lens for each eye, when prescribed after cataract surgery - compression hose, surgical stockings and elastic support stockings with a minimum of 15mmHg or higher, limited to 2 pairs per calendar year
+Modifications to existing or new shoes and custom fit shoes such as Birkenstocks, Finn Comfort, Rockport or Nike etc. shoes are not considered Eligible Charges. - charges for rental of, or at Canada Life's option, the purchase of the following (if Canada Life determines that the cost of purchase is less than the anticipated total cost of rental). - manual wheelchairs - standard hospital beds Charges for wheelchairs and hospital beds will only be considered Eligible Charges if they are required as a result of a bodily injury or sickness which occurred while the Insured Person was covered under this plan or the previous plan which was replaced by this plan. - initial placement of non-myoelectric limbs and artificial eyes - charges for the subsequent replacement of artificial limbs and eyes will only be considered Eligible Charges once every five calendar years, or when a physical change in the Insured Person necessitates the replacement - mastectomy forms, limited to one per side per Insured Person, once every two calendar years - surgical bras, limited to two per Insured Person in any one calendar vear - initial pair of frames and one corrective prosthetic lens for each eye, when prescribed after cataract surgery - compression hose, surgical stockings and elastic support stockings with a minimum of 15mmHg or higher, limited to 2 pairs per calendar year

-- continuous positive airway pressure machines and automatically adjusting positive airway pressure machines, including humidifiers, limited to once every 5 years
+- continuous positive airway pressure machines (CPAP) and automatically adjusting positive airway pressure machines (APAP), including humidifiers, limited to once every 5 years

 - charges for the following items, limited to a lifetime maximum per Insured Person of \$2,000.00 for any one or like piece of equipment

-- transcutaneous nerve stimulators
+- transcutaneous nerve stimulators (TENS)

 - cervical collars

 - aerosol equipment

 - mist tents and nebulizers, excluding humidifiers and vaporizers

 - traction apparatus

 - mozes detectors

 - apnea monitors

 - peak flow meters

+- flash glucose monitoring machines

-- charges for the following items, limited to a lifetime maximum per Insured Person of \$2,000.00 for any one or like piece of equipment
+- charges for the following items, limited to a lifetime maximum per Insured Person of \$2,000 for each piece of therapeutic equipment:

-- diabetic monitoring and insulin administration equipment
+- diabetic monitoring and administration equipment

+- external insulin infusion pumps

-- needleless insulin jet injectors
+- needleless insulin jet injectors, and

+- blood glucose monitoring machines or continuous glucose monitoring machines to a combined maximum of once every 4 calendar years.